LinkedEarth/RLeapFROGS/chapters/module7.md

 # 1. Software repositories

 Your code should live in a version-controlled repository like GitHub or GitLab.
 These platforms support collaboration, bug tracking, and continuous integration.
+You will need a to install git on your machine and have an account with GitHub to complete the hand-on portion of this course.
 You can learn more in [Module 5](https://linked.earth/RLeapFROGS/module5).

 # 2. Software registries